shaunpersad/express-primer/README.md

 ## Next steps

-- Look at the API and examples for the `Endpoint` class.
+- Look at the API and examples for the `Endpoint` class (coming soon).
-- Look at the API and examples for the `Router` class.
+- Look at the API and examples for the `Router` class (coming soon).